 If an exposure to QNB occurs, consider a number of consultations.

-If the cause of the exposure is a terrorist act against civilians, contact the local health department, poison center, and law enforcement agency immediately.
-Also contact federal agencies, such as the US Federal Bureau of Investigations (FBI).
+If the cause of the exposure is a terrorist act against civilians, contact the local health department and law enforcement agency immediately.
+Also contact federal agencies, such as the US Federal Bureau of Investigation (FBI).

 If a patient sustained eye contact with QNB and subsequently developed eye pain, change in vision, or marked conjunctival injection, consultation with an ophthalmologist may be necessary.